 In war, being able to act without the enemy seeing you act or being able to remain in position without being noticed is an advantage that forces have sought in one way or another since time immemorial.

-Naturally our modern militaries have come up with all kinds of ways to remain undetectable or invisible both to electronic sensors and to the naked eye, whether or not they are assisted by optical enhancements.
+Naturally our modern militaries have come up with all kinds of ways to remain undetectable or invisible both to electronic sensors and to the human eye, whether or not they are assisted by optical enhancements.
 If you can be seen, you can be hurt or killed.

 In the military, everything that can be camouflaged is camouflaged in one way or the other.
 Beyond merely painting or patterning equipment, vehicles and buildings in disruptive patterns military forces will also employ clever distractions, deceptions and other methodology to throw off a diligent or clever enemy.